mpaglia0/Iudas/README.md

 All properties have to be entered in ``pelicanconf.py``.

 For your convenience, you can find a ``pelicanconf.py`` template in this repo.
-You can reference to it as a nice starting point.
+You can look here in order to have a good starting point.

-### Header Covers
+### Header image Covers

 To define custom header cover, set the property ``HEADER_COVER``: